madisettyjayaprakash/syscall-3.9/README.md

     $ You've called me 2 times.

 #### taskcount.diff
-Installs a new system call (315) which returns a count of all running tasks, and dumps a small amount of information about each one to /var/log/messages.
+Installs a new system call (315) which writes a count of all running tasks, and dumps a small amount of information about each one to /var/log/messages.
   ``long sys_taskcount(unsigned long * num);``

     $ gcc /vagrant/taskcount_example.c -o taskcount_example